Here at the WAG&WOOL studio, we’re busy working on a small collection of collars and leads!

 Long knitted strips of our signature Hinchcliffe yarn adorn the outside of these hand-crafted items so that you can match with your pooch even in warmer weather.
 Using a local seamstress, we’re finalising design elements bit by bit, to find a design that matches durability with aesthetics for an Instagram-worthy look.

 Backing the collars and leashes are deadstock ribbons, creating an all-round luxury product without compromising on our sustainable values (deadstock is repurposed fabric that would have been destined for landfill).
-Featuring robust stitching and solid metal hardware with a unique aged brass look, these items should stand the test of time, even with the most energetic play time.
+Featuring robust stitching and solid metal hardware, these items should stand the test of time, even with the most energetic play time.

 We have 2 different colourways in the works, a beautiful pink and beige combination to match with our Pink Dog Jumpers, and a chic blue and beige to pair with our Monti design jumpers and accessories.
 We will have lots more to come as soon as these are pawfect!